baldonia/graphnet/README.md

 **GraphNeT** is an open-source Python framework aimed at providing high quality, user friendly, end-to-end functionality to perform reconstruction tasks at neutrino telescopes using deep learning (DL).
 GraphNeT makes it fast and easy to train complex models that can provide event reconstruction with state-of-the-art performance, for arbitrary detector configurations, with inference times that are orders of magnitude faster than traditional reconstruction techniques.

-Feel free to join the [GraphNeT Slack group](https://join.slack.com/t/graphnet-team/signup)!
+This version of GraphNeT includes code specific to the Eos detector.

 ### Publications using GraphNeT